Street parking is prohibited at times to provide for snow loading. “No parking” signs are put up: make sure you comply with them.

 During snow loading operations, some boroughs put up signs to warn drivers that snow removal vehicles will be going through and to let them know that street parking is prohibited.

-In LaSalle, Pierrefonds-Roxboro and Verdun, parking bans related to snow loading are displayed on permanent signs.
+In LaSalle, Pierrefonds-Roxboro and Verdun, parking bans related to snow loading are also displayed on permanent signs.

 In LaSalle and Verdun, call the number on the signs to find out if a parking ban applies.